weaviate/weaviate-io/CONTRIBUTING.md

   - Fixing a bug
   - Adding a new feature
   - Answering questions on Slack/Mailing List
-  - Correcting typos and grammatical sentences
+  - Correcting typos and sentences

 ## Getting Started